fadden/CiderPress2/DiskArc/FS/HFS-notes.md

 Filenames (except for the volume name) are mostly stored in variable-length structures, and start with a length byte.
 In theory this could allow filenames to be up to 255 characters long, but in practice the catalog file keys used in index blocks have a fixed size.
 (Some online resources claim that HFS supports 255-character filenames.
-They are wrong.)
+They are likely confusing HFS with MFS, which did support the longer names.)

 Officially, names starting with a ':' are partial paths, while names that don't start with a colon are full paths, in which the first component is the volume name.